Read on for the prologue & first chapter of my new book Hearts Divine – a whole SIX WEEKS before release!

 The FBI are forcing me apart from the man who haunts my dreams; the man whose touch I crave; the man who stole me, twisted my emotions and made me his forever.

 But there have been consequences.
 Oh god, so many consequences.
-These sham interviews that I’m forced to endure every week are just a tiny sliver, a taste of the FBI’s invasion into my life after the events of last year; ever since I was rescued from the container dockside in Miami Beach, bloody and half-naked with thirty dead bodies piled up behind me and no explanation for what the hell had gone down.
+These sham interviews that I’m forced to endure every week are just a tiny sliver of the FBI’s invasion into my life after the events of last year; ever since I was rescued from the container dockside in Miami Beach, bloody and half-naked with thirty dead bodies piled up behind me and no explanation for what the hell had gone down.

 For days afterwards I refused to speak.
 I was too traumatized by what I’d seen.